-Several important documents guide the district's building program.
+Several important documents guide the district's building program

-The Capital Facility Plan reviews known growth areas and enrollment projections.
+The Capital Facilities Plan reviews known growth areas and enrollment projections.
 Needs for classroom space are projected for different areas.
 The plan describes how the district will adjust its facilities to meet the needs of the expected population.
 A financing plan is included that demonstrates the district’s ability to implement the plan.

 Lake Washington School District construction projects range from relatively small improvements to a complete remodel of an entire school.
 No matter its size, any project must help the district meet its goals for student learning.
-That’s why all building construction projects start with the Educational Specification.
+That’s why all building construction projects start with the Educational Specifications.

 This document is revisited periodically.
 The last review took place in 2013.
 It reflects knowledge gained from construction funded by the 1998 and 2006 bond measures.
 It also reflects updates of the district’s vision and goals.

 The current version was developed through a collaborative process that involved a broad-based committee.
 There were interviews with principals and with representative focus groups.
 The document defines the program elements for a typical school.
 It allows for optional programs or service elements to be added.

 A 63-person community-based task force developed a set of recommendations concerning the district's long-term facilities needs, through 2030.
 During almost a year of work, the task force grappled with the issue of classroom capacity and aging schools in a rapidly growing school district.
-The district's board of directors accepted the Long Term Facilities Planning Task Force Recommendations Report in November 2015.
+The district's board of directors accepted the Long-Term Facilities Planning Task Force Recommendations Report in November 2015.
 The recommendations were in turn the basis of the successful 2016 bond measure, which funds the first set of projects.